ai-cam/ai-cam.github.io/_blog_posts/ai-policys-missing-half.md

 title: AI Policy's Missing Half
 date: 2026-04-28
 cover_image: /assets/images/uploads/zetong-li-cn-cjo_9dq0-unsplash.jpg
-information_content: "*Neil Lawrence is theDeepMind Professor of Machine Learning at the University of Cambridge and Chairof ai@cam.
+information_content: "*Neil Lawrence is the DeepMind Professor of Machine Learning at the University of Cambridge and Chair of ai@cam.
 He gave oral evidence to the Business and Trade Select Committee on14 April 2026 alongside Dame Wendy Hall.
 The full transcript is available [here.](https://committees.parliament.uk/event/26983/formal-meeting\